affyzal/Projects-Portfolio/README.md

 # Projects-Portfolio
-Repository to hold copy of projects i have worked on during uni
+Repository to hold copy of some projects i have worked on during uni

 Relevant Links: